redis/redis-doc/commands/client-list.md

 * `argv-mem`: incomplete arguments for the next command (already extracted from query buffer)
 * `tot-mem`: total memory consumed by this client in its various buffers
 * `redir`: client id of current client tracking redirection
+* `user`: the authenticated username of the client

 The client flags can be a combination of: